As previously blogged,a month or so ago I purchased one of these :-

 Quite unexpectedly I today received another e-mail from Bailey regarding wheel nut torque :-

-We did change the wheel bolts and the torque setting around the time you purchased your van.
+did change the wheel bolts and the torque setting around the time you purchased

 Regards